What is ringette?

 When is registration?

-Registration is usually starts in June for the following September/October season start.
-It is done online and fees must accompany registration, full payment is required by Sept 15.
+Registration is starts June 1 for the following September/October season start.
+It is done online and fees must accompany registration, once registration is complete, payment plans will begin, full payment is required by Sept 15.

 What are the fees?

-Fees are for budgeted practice ice, jerseys, home game ice and referees.
+Fees are for budgeted practice ice, jerseys, home game ice, and referees.
 Also included in the fees is registration for the home tournament, and a player and team picture mount.
-Not included are additional athlete development teams choose to schedule, away tournament fees or other extra events a team may choose to participate in.
+Not included are additional athlete development that teams choose to schedule, away tournament fees, or other extra events a team may choose to participate in.

-Is there a discount if I have more than 2 children registered
+Is there a discount if I have multiple children registered in Beaumont Ringette Association?

 The cost for ice, equipment, jerseys and officials remains the same; therefore registration fees will remain the same.
-If you have 3 or more players registered, you will be allowed until Dec 31 to pay all your children's fees.
+If you have 3 or more players registered, you will be allowed until January 15 of that season to pay all your children's fees.

 Are there any other fees during the year?